 Built by France’s Thales Alenia Space, the S-band satellite was launched by Arianespace as part of a dual payload ‘condosat’ in June 2017, becoming fully operational in September 2017.

-Inmarsat’s sixth-generation (I-6) fleet will be the most powerful and flexible mobile communication satellites ever launched, and the first to feature Ka-band payloads hosted on L-band satellites.
+Inmarsat’s sixth-generation (I-6) fleet will be the first to feature Ka-band payloads hosted on L-band satellites.

-The I-6 satellites represent a step change in the capacity of our L-band services and will support a new generation of capabilities for the 5G era, from advanced global safety services and very low cost mobile services to high definition streaming.
+The I-6 satellites confirm our commitment to L-band services, and will support a new generation of capabilities for the 5G era as well as global safety services.

 The advanced Ka-band payload will add further depth to Global Xpress (GX) coverage, delivering greater capacity in regions with the highest demand.